I Used Verve AI for 2 Months. Then I Found Something Better.

 LockedIn AI

 Decent free tier with 10 minutes daily.
-Their desktop app has solid features.
-But the daily limit resets at weird times and I kept running out mid-practice session.
+Their desktop app has solid stealth mode.
+But the daily limit resets at weird times and I kept running out mid-interview prep.

 Verdict: Good for light use.
 Frustrating for heavy interview prep.